-Brad Stevens Sends Undeniable Message To Celtics With Postgame Press Conference
+Brad Stevens Sends Undeniable Message To Celtics In Postgame Press Conference

 When you wonder why a team like the Celtics is able to erase so many seemingly insurmountable differences over the course of an entire season, it’s because Stevens sets the tone with statements like that.

-Later in the press conference, he did it again, controlling the message and the narrative.
-It would be easy to harp on the negatives and to publicly criticize his own team.
+Later in the press conference, he did it again, controlling the message and the narrative while declining to harp on the negatives or publicly criticize his team.

-“Brad, what’s the messaging you give your players going into Game 5?”
-ESPN’s Rachel Nichols asked him.

 “It’s best two out of three to go to the NBA Finals,” Stevens said with the hint of a smile.
-“I mean, ultimately, anybody who didn’t think this was going to be tough, I mean, everything is tough.
+“I mean, ultimately, anybody who didn’t think this was going to be tough — I mean, everything is tough.
 In this deal, it’s a blast to have to grit your teeth, get up the mat and go after it again.
 That’s part of it.
 That’s what part of makes the guys on both sides special.
 That’s what part of what makes the Western Conference teams special.
 They’re able to block out everything that doesn’t matter and go compete.

 “And that’s what we’ll do.”

 The Celtics, who lost by 30 in Game 3 and were down as many as 19 in Game 4, could be returning to Boston with their heads hanging, complaining about the officiating.
 In the span of just a few minutes Monday night, though, Stevens publicly flipped that narrative, presumably after doing so privately, too.
-In Stevens’ mind, the Celtics are returning to Boston reeling.
+In Stevens’ mind, the Celtics aren’t returning to Boston reeling.
 They’re going home with an opportunity to be great.

 Given the Celtics’ youth and injuries, it’s imperative Stevens pushes the right buttons.
 Going home — where Boston is 9-0 this postseason — undoubtedly will help, but the coach’s message of mental toughness and perseverance shouldn’t be lost, either.